 If you have connected the servo drive to a LAN, a large number of servo drives may be displayed.
-To ensure that you connect to the correct controller, right-click on a list entry and select the menu item Identification/Standard.
-The seven-segment display of the selected controller will then show "HELLO" as a character sequence.
-By selecting Identification/On or Off, the identification can also be activated for any duration.
+To ensure that you are connecting to the correct servo drive, click on the respective hand symbol ().
+The seven-segment display of the selected servo drive will show "HELLO" as a character sequence.
+If you click on the list entry with the right mouse button, you can also activate the identification for any duration by selecting Identification/On or Off.

-NOTICE Risk of damage to the servo drive due to an incorrect device netsh interface ipv4 set global multicastforwarding=disabled".
+NOTICE Risk of damage to the servo drive due to an incorrect device